lorosanu/ml-notions/md/02-01_linear-regression.md

     * in case of **overfitting**

+        * get more training examples

-        * reduce the number of features
+        * try reducing the number of features

             * manually select which features to keep
             * use a model-selection algorithm

+        * try getting additional features

+        * try adding polynomial features

         * use regularization